 In November 2017, data Artisans conducted a second-annual Apache Flink user survey.
 There were a total of 217 responses, and the survey provided of lots of useful insights and feedback about Flink.

-At the end of 2017, we put out a press release with some of the highlights from the survey, and you can see coverage from various media outlets here.
+At the end of 2017, we put out a press release with some of the highlights from the survey.
 In this post, we’re going to recap some of the key takeaways from survey data, and we’ll also share (anonymously) responses to open-ended questions from users who gave us permission to do so.

 Separately, we’re in the process of compiling a report with all survey data that we’ll make available for download from our website--stay tuned for that.